morucci/torosuke/README.md

 store/
 store/ADAUSDT
 store/ADAUSDT/1h_analysis.json
+store/ADAUSDT/1h_current.json
 store/ADAUSDT/1h.json
 ```

-For a given pair two files are created in the store:
+For a given pair three files are created in the store:

 - 1h.json is the list of candles retrieved.
+- 1h_current.json is the current (live) candle.
 - 1h_analysis.json contains the MACD analysis for the last 100 candles.